shihankanungo/shihankanungo.github.io/india-trip.md

 ## Shenanigans

+### Day 3: Sat Mar 29 (8 days to go)

+Shihan has managed to get a meeting out of Arun to discuss finishing touches for _A_.
+They are meeting tomorrow (Sunday) at 6PM.
+Arun has said he is hoping to publish this in **Algebras and Representation Theory**, another Q1 journal.

+He has been working on _G_ this morning.
+Finished his Saturday morning chore of laundry.

+We will be ordering Chipotle burrito bowls for lunch.
+I think that qualifies as _healthy_, in which case we have had not a single unhealthy meal since she left us in the Palo Alto wilderness to fend for ourselves.

+Shihan is missing you.
+I don't know if you noticed, but he was overjoyed that you asked to speak with him.
+I don't think he will even mind a Zoom call with your entire "real family" in attendance.

 ### Day 2: Fri Mar 28 (9 days to go)

 Today is going to be a bustling day.
 Mainly the two PRIMES-USA projects: "_A_" for Arun's and "_G_" for Geneson's.